 Chick-fil-A carefully selects those who will positively contribute to their organizational culture.
 Employees and especially franchise owners must align with their values and mission.
 For instance, they are extremely serious about this process—the business vets potential owners for up to a year and only accepts 1% of applicants.

-4. Focus on the development and growth of team members.
+4. Focus on the development of team members.

 In 2018, Chick-fil-A provided financial resources for 5,700 employees in college.
 In total, the company spent $14.6 million dollars on scholarships.

 5. Serve the needs of followers in their community.

 The company’s headquarters are in Atlanta, Georgia, where the business gifts many of its large-scale donations.
 Most notably, the Chick-fil-A Foundation gave $1 million dollars to Atlanta’s non-profit City of Refuge and provided $500,000 to build a new YMCA in the city.